Are you looking for ways to save money from your salary but aren’t sure how to do that?

 7. Check out Honey

 If you are looking for ways to save money from your salary check out the Honey app.
 Honey is an awesome browser extension that helps you find the best deals and coupons while shopping online.
-With the app, it finds you the best deals within seconds and gives you discount codes to apply to your online shopping cart to save money.
+This app finds you the best deals within seconds and gives you discount codes to apply to your online shopping cart to save money.

 8. Use Cashback Apps